 A student must be registered for a minimum of 12 hours to be designated as a full-time student.
 The normal course load for a fulltime student during any long semester (spring or fall) is considered to range from 12-18 credit hours which will include all residential courses for credit, correspondence courses (if permitted and approved), noncredit or audit courses and approved courses taken at other institutions.
 Any load exceeding 18 credit hours must be approved by the dean of the college in which the student has declared a major.
 No student may register for more than 21 hours in a fall or spring term.
 Any load exceeding nine credit hours for students working more than 30 hours per week must be approved by the dean of the college in which the student has declared a major.
-Students in the Professional Studies Degree Program should seek approval from the dean of the College of Professional Studes.
+Students in the Professional Studies Degree Program should seek approval from the dean of the College of Professional Studies.

 The normal course load for a full-time student during a summer or long winter term is considered to be three to seven credit hours which will include all residential courses for credit, correspondence courses (if permitted and approved), noncredit or audit courses and approved courses taken at other institutions.
 Any load exceeding seven credit hours in a specific summer or winter term, must be approved by the dean of the college in which the student has declared a major prior to completion of enrollment.
-Any load exceeding 18 credit hours, including all summer terms, all mini-terms and all intramesters, must be approved by the dean of the college in which the student be exceeding nine credit hours for Summers I, II, and Long Summer for students working more than 30 hours per week must be approved by the dean of the college in which the student has declared a Students in the Professional Studies Degree Program should seek approval from the dean of the College of Professional Studies.
+Any load exceeding 18 credit hours, including all summer terms, all mini-terms and all intramesters, must be approved by the dean of the college in which the student has declared a major prior to completion of enrollment.
+Any load exceeding 18 credit hours, including all summer terms, all mini-terms and all intramesters, must be approved by the dean of the college in which the student has declared a major.
+Any load exceeding nine credit hours for Summers I, II, and Long Summer for students working more than 30 hours per week must be approved by the dean of the college in which the student has declared a major.
+Students in the Professional Studies Degree Program should seek approval from the dean of the College of Professional Studies.